-- Planning Introduction Section: This section includes an overview of the plan, an introduction, a discussion on the scope and purpose of the document, along with goals and objectives, and the participants in the planning process.
-This section was revised to reflect the most current approaches taken by the PBC LMS Working Group and standing committees. - Hazard Identification and Vulnerability Analysis: All-hazards received a new review and identified as potential or emerging trends with other hazards classified as "threats" and not "hazards."
-Most of the historic occurrences were updated to include current events, facts, or figures since the previous update.
-Also, incidents older than ten (10) years were removed.
-Incidents with significant impact to the County that were older than ten (10) years were retained.
+• Planning Introduction Section: This section includes an overview of the plan, an introduction, a discussion on the scope and purpose of the document, along with goals and objectives, and the participants in the planning process.
+This section was revised to reflect the most current approaches taken by the PBC LMS Working Group and standing committees.

+• Hazard Identification and Vulnerability Analysis: All hazards received a new review and identified as potential or emerging trends with other hazards classified as "threats" and not "hazards."
+Most of the historical occurrences were updated to include current events, facts, or figures since the previous update.
 Other methodologies for a hazard and vulnerability tool were assessed.
-Extreme Heat and Harmful Algal Bloom (HAB) objectives received new emphasis which were incorporated into the LMS. - Development of Mitigation Initiatives: Several LMS standing committee meetings and Working Group meetings were devoted to enhancing project submissions and revisions to the Project Priority List and Project Submission Form in order to more accurately rank older projects and receive information on new projects.
-Most of the information on funding sources and benefit cost ratios remains unchanged from its source information and remains a subject of detailed education efforts to stakeholder members in order to form well detailed project submissions.
+Extreme Heat and Harmful Algal Bloom (HAB) objectives received new emphasis which were incorporated into the LMS.

+• Development of Mitigation Initiatives: Several LMS Committee meetings and Working Group meetings were devoted to enhancing project submissions and revisions to the Project Priority List and Project Submission Form in order to more accurately rank older projects and receive information on new projects.
+Much of this section was revised to reflect the changes discussed.
+However, some of the information on funding sources and benefit cost ratios remains unchanged from its source information and remains a subject of detailed education efforts to stakeholder members in order to form well detailed project submissions. • Implementation and Maintenance of the LMS: This remains important due to continuing turnover from the membership of the Working Group.
+New members have been identified and continue to act as stakeholders to the whole community.

-- Implementation and Maintenance of the LMS: This remains important due to continuing turnover from the membership of the Working Group.
-New members have been identified and continue to act as stakeholders to the whole community. - Appendices: These sections were updated accordingly based on new and relevant information.
-As PBC supports many LMS Committees, we utilized sample document outcomes from each group to detail actions taken to implement the LMS.
+• Appendices: These sections were updated accordingly based on newer and relevant information.
+As PBC supports many LMS Committees, we utilized sample document outcomes from each Group to detail actions taken to implement the LMS.

-The public was given an opportunity to review this document and provide comments through the County website, public meetings held during and after revisions have been made to actively solicit public input into the LMS, online surveys, a dedicated email address, as well as committee meetings.
-Ongoing revisions may also be made based upon experience from significant events such as a hurricane, tornado, sea level rise (SLR), hazardous materials spill, or any other occurrence where mitigation could benefit the community.
+The public is given an opportunity to review this document and provide comments through the County website, public meetings held during and after revisions have been made to actively solicit public input into the LMS, online surveys, as well as committee meetings.
+Ongoing maintenance revisions may also be made based upon experience from any significant events such as a hurricane, tornado, sea level rise, hazardous materials spill, or any other occurrence where mitigation could benefit the community.
 Changes in federal, state, and local laws will also be reflected in the updated version of this document.
 The revisions will then be distributed to all affected parties by the LMS Coordinator.
 The Record of Changes, located at the front of this document, will be used to record ongoing maintenance of the plan during interim periods between complete revision cycles.

-- The evaluation criteria which are used include: - New mandates from federal, state, or local agencies that require changes to the Local Mitigation Strategy, including new or changing laws, policies or regulations. - Societal developments or significant changes in the community that must be added to the current LMS. - o Changes in the Comprehensive Plan or any other form of standard operating procedure. - The mitigation opportunities implemented.
-The priorities for implementation are the same. - Recommendations or lessons learned from major incidents that have occurred since last adoption.
+- The evaluation criteria which are used include: - New mandates from federal, state, or local agencies that require changes to the Local Mitigation Strategy, including new or changing laws, policies or regulations. - Societal developments or significant changes in the community that must be added to the current LMS. - Changes in the Comprehensive Plan or any other form of standard operating procedure. - The mitigation opportunities implemented.
+The priorities for implementation are the same. - Recommendations or lessons learned from any major incidents that have occurred since last adoption.

-During the revision process, each criterion was addressed to determine if they are still valid and adjustments were made as necessary.
+During the revision process, each criterion is addressed to determine if they are still valid and adjustments are made as necessary.
 All existing mitigation opportunities that are determined to still be viable projects will be left standing.
-All those that are determined to be no longer workable will be set aside for further review and revision or eliminated as no longer feasible.
+All those that are determined to be no longer workable will be set aside for further review and revision, or dropped as no longer feasible.